Search

 4. Tire Care

 Inspect your tires for cuts, punctures, and uneven wear before and after each off-road trip.
 Then rotate them regularly to ensure even tread wear.
 Aim for a rotation around every 6000 miles to ensure maximum tire durability and life.
+Properly rotated tires also provide the best handling for a safer drive.

 It’s also a great idea to carefully consider the right type of tire to handle the trails you plan to drive on.
 You can check out this article we wrote to find some of the best off-road tires available for Subarus.